 Consider using all-natural alternatives to keep the pollutants to a minimum.

 Older appliances may emit increased amounts of pollutants, such as asbestos, into the air.
 Have your aged appliances tested for high amounts of pollution emissions and discuss with an expert what options you have to reduce this unwanted byproduct.

 Your system may be improperly designed.
-You may consider having your system evaluated by a professional in order to determine what, if any, improvements are needed to bring your system up to standard.
+You may consider having your ventilation system evaluated by a professional in order to determine what, if any, improvements are needed to bring your system up to standard.

 Dehumidifiers reduce the moisture in the air; a key component that cultivates mold-growth.
-Mold spores in the air are not only uncomfortable to imagine breathing in, they can have negative health impacts if not dealt with.
+Mold spores in the air are not only uncomfortable to imagine breathing in, but they can also have negative health impacts if not dealt with.

 Of course, a healthy balance is needed; as too little humidity has its own set of issues as well.
 Speak with an expert to determine what works for you and your home.

 If you don’t already have a home filtration system, then we highly recommend that you consider getting one.
 The Home Air Cleaner uses revolutionary technology to create a cleaner, healthier home environment.
 It can remove up to 99.98% of airborne particles, including those as small as 0.3 microns.
 This makes it 8 times more effective than some of the best HEPA space filters and 100 times more effective than a standard 1-inch filter.

 It’s well known that plants improve outdoor air quality, in fact, materials from the Ohio State University show that they can remove over 20% of air pollution.
 However, what about indoor plants?